-Following successful interactions with FDA and EMA, cobitolimod is now being evaluated in the pivotal phase III study CONCLUDE.
+Following successful interactions with FDA and EMA, cobitolimod is now being evaluated in the pivotal phase III program CONCLUDE.
 Read more here.

 Below you will find more information about our earlier clinical studies evaluating cobitolimod in patients with ulcerative colitis.